xnought/svelte-store-anywidget/README.md

 Instead of lugging around the `anywritable` function everywhere, this new syntax simply syncs an existing svelte store with the notebook value from anywidget.

-So in a separate file accessible to any component I can first create the svelte store as normal.
+Create the store in a file importable by any component.
+I'll put it in `store.js` for future reference.
 ```js
 import { writable } from "svelte/store";